| Seven

 THE WORLD A BETTER PLACE! (this is what inspires me, and probably you, and

-6) tell lots of people, including the press.
+probably many people who volunteer in community projects) 6) tell lots of people, including the press.
 Just call

 them up and tell them what, when, where,and